ccleung/fb-messenger/README.md

    Note that you need to return 2XX to indicate that you have received the message.
 To implement the `verify` controller action method for this example, please see the fb messenger [getting started guide](https://developers.facebook.com/docs/messenger-platform/quickstart).

-# Sending messages
+## Sending Messages

-In the following examples, `id` can represent different types of facebook id's, such as page id's or user id's (see: https://developers.facebook.com/docs/messenger-platform/send-api-reference)
+The `Fb::Messenger::Client` is used for sending fb messages.
+In the following examples, `id` can represent different types of facebook id's, such as page id's or user id's (see: https://developers.facebook.com/docs/messenger-platform/send-api-reference).
+Note that the `Fb::Messenger::Client` can be used in your subscriber `call` methods to reply back to messages.

 Send [Text Messages](https://developers.facebook.com/docs/messenger-platform/send-api-reference/text-message):